Wong Ka Kui

-Wong Ka Kui (黃家駒 (Wong4 Gaa1-keoi1); 10 June 1962 – 30 June 1993) was a Hong Kong musician, singer and songwriter, best known as the leader and a co-founder of the rock band Beyond, where he was the lead vocalist, the rhythm guitarist and the primary songwriter.
+Wong Ka Kui (黃家駒 (Wong4 Gaa1-keoi1); 10 June 1962 – 30 June 1993), also known by his Japanese stage name Koma Wong, was a Hong Kong musician, singer and songwriter, best known as the leader and a co-founder of the rock band Beyond, where he was the lead vocalist, the rhythm guitarist and the primary songwriter.
 His younger brother Wong Ka Keung was also the band's bass guitarist.
 Wong Ka Kui wrote over 100 songs in his short life and was considered one of the iconic figures of Cantonese and Mandarin rock music.

 Life and career

 Early life

 Wong was born on 10 June 1962, and grew up in So Uk Estate, Sham Shui Po.